interIDEAS/Unlearning_with_Shuffle/README.md

 - The **least two influential features**, to assess the impact of unlearning less critical information.

 Each of these features was unlearned across three different architectural frameworks:
-1. Baseline Model (as per the original experiments)
+1. MLP (as per the original experiments)
 2. FtFormer
 3. ResNet